2010, Van Horn, Texas

 Amber mumbled something in her sleep and stirred, but didn’t wake up.

 I smiled and went to pack.
 The days may have been warm, but the nights were cold, so I grabbed the leather coat my father once wore.
 Into a large rucksack, I packed whatever dried jerky I found, half of a loaf, a small pillow, a blanket, and enough water for three days.
 The bread was bound to be disgusting the next day as it would dry up, but being picky was not an option.
 From the cupboard above the sink, I took a near-empty bottle of antibiotics, bandages, and disinfectant.
-Black-tailed rattlesnakes frequented the Davis Mountains, and it wouldn’t be the first time one bit me.
+Black-tailed rattlesnakes frequented the Davis Mountains, and it wouldn’t be the first time one would bite me.
 Not even one of the first dozen times, in fact.
 What was their problem with me?

 One day, I would shoot the bastard with them.
 Not to kill him but in the knee or the ankle which would both hurt and stop him from running.
 He deserved more than a bit of pain for leaving my mother alone with two young children.

-I hoped that was the last I saw of the big cat.
+With a bit of luck, this would be the last I saw of the big cat.
 I put a fresh bullet into the empty slot, holstered the revolver, and continued.

 A rock beneath my foot slipped.
 I fell down the hill’s slope.
 I rolled over and kicked down to stabilize my fall.
 My foot hit something soft.
 Pain shot from my left calf.
 A rattlesnake bit me.

-My head started spinning, and the urge to vomit crawled up my throat.
+My head started spinning, and the urge to vomit crawled up to my throat.
 I tipped my hat to the moon for the light and kept descending.
 The pain worsened, and breathing became harder.
 Panting, I walked to the stream.
 The low flow of water lay before me, opening from the earth and continuing through a low, grass-covered gully.
 I put down my rucksack and leapt into the stream.
 My legs gave out, making me kneel into the water, holsters straight above the surface.
 That was stupid.

 The cold water soothed my limbs.
 I relaxed my muscles, letting the flow wash my wound.

 The wounds stung as I poured disinfectant over them, especially the one on my arm made my face twist.
 Every move hurt while my head kept spinning.
-I wrapped my calf and my biceps with the bandages.
+I wrapped both my calf and my biceps with bandages.
 I could survive pain, but not bleeding out.

 The sheriff and his companions descended the opposing hill and were now crossing the valley.
 The Amunite followed them, silent as death.